What are language files?

 How to delete additional language files automatically?

-Instead of trashing language files manually for every single application, you can take advantage of CleanMyMac 2.
+Instead of trashing language files manually for every single application, you can use CleanMyMac 3 to take care of it for you.

 When the scan is over, click Clean.
 This will clean up your Mac from various system and application junk including unwanted language files.

-Alternatively, you can proceed to the System cleanup module, click Detailed Results and uncheck everything except Language Files.
+Alternatively, you can proceed to the System Junk module, click Review Details and uncheck everything except Language Files.

 Moreover, you can manually edit the list of languages you want to be excluded from your system.